openscm/pymagicc/docsrc/api.md

 The order of preference is:
 Overrides > Environment variable > Defaults

-(To check with Jared) Overrides must be set directly in this file or in the config module before a run takes place.
+Overrides can be set using the ConfigStore